iotJumpway/Intel-Examples/Intel-Edison/_DOCS/2-Security.md

 ```

 - Create a new config file for IPTables and modify the code to your liking.
-This will block all traffic to your Galileo except SSH and the specified ports you white list.
+This will block all traffic to your Edison except SSH and the specified ports you white list.
 To create your new config file you would issue the following command: (I am using nano but you can use your favorite text editor)

 ```
     nano /etc/iptables.firewall.rules